 Enjoy winter sports at Nagano's highest resort

-The Shiga Kogen Ski Resort, in the mountain town of Yamanouchi, offers an enormous variety of winter sports options.
+The Shiga Kogen Ski Area, in the mountain town of Yamanouchi, offers an enormous variety of winter sports options.
 Close to popular onsen and the famous Snow Monkey Park , Shiga Kogen is a great choice for your Japanese skiing adventure.

 How to Get There